BetonQuest/BetonQuest/docs/Tutorials/Tools/Setting-up-VSCode.md

 ## 4. Checking YAML Syntax

-You wonder how to use the new _YAML_ plugin and how to read these errors?
-In this topic we will show you how to interpret some kinds of errors and how to fix them.
+Now that you have the plugin, let's see how it works!

-Let me show you a not working example of a small quest:
+Let me show you an example of a small quest with a few YAML errors:
 ```YAML
 conversations:
   Jack: